Yulia02/SelfAssessment/Skills/Programming.md

   - reference types: 🖐️ used
   - flag: 🖐️ used
   - lexical scope: 🖐️ used
-  - code block: 🖐️ used
+  - code block: 🙋 explained
-  - conditions: 🖐️ used
+  - conditions: 🙋 explained
-  - loops: 🖐️ used
+  - loops: 🙋 explained
   - assignment: 🖐️ used
   - regular expression: 🎓 known
   - interface: 🖐️ used